 Statkraft offers renewable and sustainable energy solutions

-In 2014, over 99% of Statkraft's power production was based on renewable energy sources, and more than 95%, or 53.4 TWh, came from hydropower.
+In 2015, over 99% of Statkraft's power production was based on renewable energy sources, and more than 93%, or 52.7 TWh, came from hydropower.
 As a technology, hydropower has many advantages, including high efficiency, long lifetime and high flexibility.
 The large, Norwegian water reservoirs enable us to produce electricity even when there is little inflow.
-This flexibility is particularly important in combination with inflexible technologies, for example hydropower and wind power.
+This flexibility is particularly important in combination with inflexible technologies, for example hydropower in combination with wind power.

 Development and operation of hydropower plants facilitate multiple uses of watercourses and regulation plants, Examples of such use include irrigation, water supply, transport and recreation.
 In addition, flood control using reservoirs is an important safety measure in many areas.
 Such use of our installations will in all probability be even more important in the future when we face the consequences of the climate changes.

 Wind power is a renewable technology with few environmental effects and almost no emissions.
 The tendency is towards larger turbines, higher towers and fewer turbines in each wind farm.
 This is considered to be a positive development as regards environmental effects.

 The Group's non-renewable energy production includes gas-fired power and a small part of the district heating production.